stashauke/mathstas/storage/content/home.md

+# How to prepare for math Olympiads?
+# How to prepare for STEP exam in advance?
-# How to prepare for a math (or stem?) degree at a top University?
+# How to prepare for a math degree at a top University?
-Mathematics students.
-We are very diverse, from those interested in Pure Mathematics, through those focusing on Statistics all the way to Applied Mathematicians, we come from different countries and continents, UK, Eastern Europe, Asia and more; but the one thing we have in common is our passion for that subject and the very similar way we got hooked on maths.
-Not during math classes, but after them when working on extra problem sets that would prepare us for our first competitions.
-From there we picked up on Olympiads, small research projects, took part in summer math camps and by the time we were to take entry exams – we were somewhat prepared.

-- **Top Universities** - Wether it's Cambridge or Oxford, MIT or Stanford, IVY League school or ETH Zurich or another top University you want to get in, it will require a lot of passion and determination to prepare yourself for application.
-You will have to impress the interviewer in an oral examination, get top grades at your A-levels (or equivalent) and get required grade at the entry exam.
-The process sounds very stressful and impossible to succeed at, but if you start your jourey with mathematics that require problem solving and creativity early enough - you will enjoy it!

-  Read more: Oxford, Cambridge, Imperial, MIT, Stanford, Harvard, Princeton, ETH Zurich Read more: STEP, MAT, TMUA, SAT, ACT
-  Read more: Application process, Oral exams, Interviews, Letter of recommendation
+# How to prepare for a STEM degree at a top University?

+From my experience the best advice I could give to a school student asking themselves one of the above question would be to enjoy mathematics and develop passion for that subject.
+But that's easier said then done.
+Math when presented at school rarely struck exciting, so how can you be passionate about it?
+Here with help comes a range of extracurricular activities:

 # What’s there for you?
 Extracurricular activities - explained.

 - **Maths competitions** - Good place to start examples include closed form multiple choice competitions such as Kangaroo, AMC8 or AMC10.

     Read more: Kangaroo, AMC8, AMC10

 - **Olympiads** - You have to stretch you mathematical out-side of the box thinking, as questions are no longer closed form.
 You need to write down your proof which usually is an abstract proof, which may be intimidating at the beginning but highly addictive after a while.

     Read more: AMC 12; BMO; Junior Olympiads;  Senior Olympiads;

 - **Research projects** - Here you can unleash your true unlimited creativity, a paper has to be written on a subject not studied before, not only do you have to solve a hard problem, but you have to find one first!

     Read more: Delta; EUCYS

 - **Camps** - If that’s not enough for you and you want to spend your summer doing maths, apply for one of those.
 You will get to meet peers as excited about maths as you from other countries!

     Read more: Promys;   MathCamp;     MBL

+- **Private Tutoring** - Another good way to explore maths is through one to one tutoring!

 # How will you be tought?
 How Can I help you?